Jonathan Schofield Manchester Tours

 • FREE The Hidden Rivers Tour

-The Peterloo Massacre Walk - The Drama & The Reality
+The Peterloo Massacre Walk - The Drama, The Reality & THE REAL SIGNIFICANCE REVEALED

-Two hundred years ago an event in Manchester defined the British struggle for democracy.
-16 August 1819 was a the day that coined a phrase and stirred a nation.
-The tour takes in the key locations associated with the mass protest meeting in central Manchester that ended in death and mayhem.
+Two hundred and six years ago an event in Manchester defined the British struggle for democracy.
+In August 1819 came a day that coined a phrase and stirred a nation.
+This tour takes in the key locations associated with a peaceful meeting in central Manchester that ended in death and mayhem.
+Expect powerful words, poetry and contemporary context.

 Duration: